 Reflecting the role of urban parks in mid-nineteenth-century America, Duluth’s platted squares represented a remnant of the old English system of the commons—unimproved tracts of land in a central area used by the community as a public gathering place.
 In agricultural England, people also used the commons for grazing their cows and sheep.
 In America, these urban squares simply provided undeveloped public spaces.

-Several of the original townsites joined together in 1870 to form the City of Duluth: Middleton, Upper and Lower Duluth, Portland, Endion, Rice’s Point, and Fond du Lac.
+Several of the original townsites joined together in 1870 to form the City of Duluth: Duluth, Portland, Endion, and Rice’s Point.
 When these towns merged, the new city became responsible for all the platted parks.

 But the role of urban parks in America was already changing.
 Thousands of people were leaving their farms and moving to cities to work in factories.
 Reformers began to advocate for large public parks with manicured greenspaces that would allow people a chance to escape from long, dreary days of factory work.
 Frederick Law Olmsted, America’s most famous landscape architect, led the movement to design elaborate urban park systems that included pastoral landscapes with picturesque elements.
 Olmsted designed his parks to provide residents relief from their noisy, man-made surroundings.
 Parkways—broad, landscaped boulevards with separate roadways for pedestrians, bicyclists, equestrians, and horse carriages—were an important component of Olmsted’s designs.